aaronkaka/commonjs-react-components/README.md

 ### Live Reload

-Hot reload is activated, so that any saved change to the watched source automatically reloads the browser page.
+Hot module replacement is activated, so that any saved change to the watched source automatically reloads the browser page.

+## Consume

 ### Script Include